magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-breakpoints.md

 ## Override `_responsive.less` from the library

-The approach implmented in the Magento UI library is based on recursive call of `.media-width()` mixin defined anywhere in project but invoked in one place in `lib/web/css/source/lib/_responsive.less`.
+The approach implemented in the Magento UI library is based on recursive call of `.media-width()` mixin defined anywhere in project but invoked in one place in `lib/web/css/source/lib/_responsive.less`.

 To add a new breakpoint we need to edit `.media-width()` mixin by adding the appropriate rule there.
 Tha is why we need to override it in our theme.